AnaGM2/Mathematics-Degree-Projects/Year-1/Physics-I/README.md

 This module covers the numerical resolution of complex physical problems using Octave.

-* Applied Concepts: Numerical integration of differential equations of motion, analysis of dynamical systems, and visualization of 2D and 3D trajectories.
+* Applied Concepts: Analysis of dynamical systems and visualization of 2D and 3D trajectories.

 * Key Problems: Simulation of magnetic fields and damped oscillators.

+It consists of the following content:

+* Scripts: A folder containing the scripts with the examples covered in class.

+* Exercises: A folder containing the exercises solved during the practical sessions.

+* "Physics I Report.pdf": The final report featuring the obtained results.